Fergie Chambers: Career and activism

 Chambers has described himself as a communist and has provided funding for leftist causes, including through paying legal fees for others.
-In Massachusetts, he founded a group called the Berkshire Communists, which identifies itself as a "revolutionary Marxist-Leninist collective"; his title is general secretary.
-He also founded the Babochki Collective (Babochki is Russian for "Butterfly"), who served as his ideological advisers.
-Amongst his entourage were Calla Walsh and Paige Belanger of Unity of Fields.
-In November 2023, Chambers paid $50,000 to bail out Walsh, Belanger and Sophie Rose after they attacked an Elbit Systems office in Merrimack, New Hampshire.
+Chambers began funding left-wing causes in the early 2000s and later founded the Babochki Collective, a grantmaking initiative.
+Members of the Babochki Collective (Babochki is Russian for "Butterfly") served as his ideological advisers, including Calla Walsh and Paige Belanger of the direct-action network Unity of Fields.